wazuh/wazuh-documentation/source/amazon/services/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: The Wazuh for AWS module provides capabilities for monitoring AWS based services.
-Learn more about how to set it up and the required configuration.
+  :description: The Wazuh for AWS module provides capabilities for monitoring AWS-based services.
+Learn how to install and configure it to monitor Amazon instances and services.

 .. _amazon_services: